Tally Gotliv

 Revital "Tally" Gotliv (Hebrew: טלי גוטליב; born 3 November 1975) is an Israeli lawyer and politician.
 She is currently a member of the 25th Knesset for the Likud.

 In her legal career she worked for the State Attorney in the Tel Aviv district and represented defendants in sex crime cases.
 She garnered attention for her criticism of a rape victim's testimony on social media, which led to a complaint filed against her by the Association of Rape Crisis Centers in Israel, although the complaint was later shelved.
 Her bid for the chairmanship of the Israel Bar Association in 2016 marked her as the first woman to run for the office, although she came in last place.
 She was also a panelist on Channel 13's Shishi until May 2022.

-Her political career began with her co-founding the Shavim party, which focused on equality for parents and individuals with disabilities, but garnered only 401 votes in the 2019 election.
+Her political career began with her co-founding the Shavim party, which focused on equality for parents and individuals with disabilities, but garnered 401 votes in the April 2019 Israeli legislative election.
 Subsequently, she joined Likud and was elected to the Knesset.
 Known for provocative rhetoric, she has made controversial statements on social media and has been accused of spreading conspiracy theories.

 Gotliv has been involved in multiple controversies, she has made a number of accusations against the opposition, the army and the Supreme Court, some of which were described as false.
 She has also been criticised for advocating for a more violent prosecution of the war against Hamas in Gaza.

 Biography

-Revital (Tally) Raz was born in Bnei Brak to Shimon and Ruth Raz (originally Radzinski), and grew up in a Religious Zionist household.
+Revital "Tally" Raz was born in Bnei Brak to Shimon and Ruth Raz (born Radzinski), and grew up in a Religious Zionist household.
+Her father's family are Holocaust survivors of French-Jewish origin, and her mother's family is of Ukrainian-Jewish origin.

 She served as an artillery instructor in the IDF.
 She has a B.A. and a Master's degree in Jurisprudence from Bar-Ilan University.

 She was married to but is now divorced from numerologist Nir Gotliv and has three children: twin boys, and a daughter who is autistic.
 She resides in Giv'at Shmuel.